The Amazon in Ecuador - there will be snakes

+I’m in Ecuador, about to travel deep into the amazing Amazon Jungle.
+My guide has told me there will be snakes.
 Let me start by saying I hate snakes.
-In fact, I am not sure that hate is a strong enough word for something that makes my skin crawl, my hands sweat and my pulse race.
-I blame my Dad for this phobia, as when I was about 12 years old he insisted on allowing a Moroccan snake charmer to drape a horrible long, brown, heavy snake around my shoulders, for the sole purpose of getting a photo!
+In fact, I am not sure that hate is a strong enough word for something that makes my skin crawl.
+My hands sweat and my pulse race.
+I blame my Dad for this phobia.
+When I was 12, he insisted on allowing a Moroccan snake charmer to drape a snake around my shoulders.
+All for the sole purpose of getting a photo!
 I was terrified and the fear has stayed with me ever since.

-So as you can imagine, I was more than a little nervous as a sat in a motorised canoe travelling up the Rio Napo and into the Amazon Jungle in Ecuador.
-As my fellow travellers enjoyed the beautiful scenery on the 2 hour journey, I started to question what on earth I was thinking when I booked this.
-However, I was fascinated by the Amazon Jungle, sometimes described as the “lungs of our planet”, and I wanted to go there and see this incredible rainforest for myself.
+So as you can imagine, I was more than a little nervous.
+But there I was, in a motorised canoe travelling up the Rio Napo and into the Amazon Jungle in Ecuador.
+My fellow travellers enjoyed the beautiful scenery on the 2 hour journey.
+However, I spent the time questioning what I was thinking when I booked this.
+However, I was fascinated by the Amazon Jungle, sometimes described as the “lungs of our planet”.
+I had always wanted to see this incredible rainforest for myself.

-We passed a few lodges along the way, I tried to ignore the fact that one was called Anaconda Lodge, but mostly all we could see were trees and the river and its tributaries.
-Eventually we arrived at our Lodge, it was basic but clean and most importantly there were no snakes hiding in the room – trust me I checked thoroughly.
-Shortly after arriving we were introduced to our guide for the duration of our trip, his name was Fausto and he had grown up in one of the local villages and was going to be showing us around and teaching us about life in the Amazon.
+We passed a few lodges along the way, and I tried to ignore that one was called Anaconda Lodge.
+However, mostly all we could see were trees, the river, and its tributaries.
+Eventually we arrived at our Lodge.
+It was basic but clean; most importantly, no snakes were hiding in the room.
+Trust me, I checked thoroughly.
+Twice.
+Shortly after arriving, we were introduced to our guide for the duration of our trip.
+His name was Fausto, and he had grown up in one of the local villages.
+He was going to show us around and teach us about life in the Amazon.

 Our first guided walk with Fausto was an incredible experience.
 After putting on our Wellington boots we headed off on smaller canoes to the starting point for our walk.
 The walk was to be 4 hours long and I was quite nervous, the canopy of trees was so thick I was concerned about what could be lurking there.